HamsaHAhmed7/DevOps-Bash-Scripting/README.md

 ---

-## **Complete These 4 BASH Scripting Tasks**
+## **The 4 Core Bash Tasks**
-Alongside the levels, this repository includes **4 essential Bash scripting tasks** to reinforce core skills:
+Beyond the game, I also worked on 4 key tasks to build a strong foundation:

 1. **Basic Arithmetic**
-   A script that takes **two numbers as input** and performs **addition, subtraction, multiplication, and division**, displaying the results.
+   Takes two numbers as input and performs addition, subtraction, multiplication, and division.

 2. **File Operations**
-   A script that:
-   - Creates a directory.
-   - Navigates into it.
-   - Creates a file, writes text inside it, and displays the file contents.
+   Creates a directory, navigates into it, creates a file, writes text to it, and displays the content.

 3. **Conditional Statements**
-   A script that:
-   - Checks if a file exists.
-   - Prints a message indicating existence.
-   - If it exists, checks if it’s **readable, writable, or executable**.
+   Checks if a file exists and shows if it’s readable, writable, or executable.

 4. **Backup Script**
-   A script that:
-   - Copies all `.txt` files from a specified directory to a **backup directory**.
-   - Creates the backup directory if it doesn’t exist.
+   Copies all `.txt` files to a backup folder (creates one if it doesn’t exist).

 ---

 ## **How to Use**
-1. **Clone the repository:**
+1. Clone the repository:
    ```bash
    git clone https://github.com/HamsaHAhmed7/DevOps-Bash-Scripting.git
    cd DevOps-Bash-Scripting